 Showing very few signs of having been in circulation, almost none.
 There may be slight surface marks or faint wear on close inspection which would prevent the coin being UNC.

 CGS 60 / AU 58 - MS 60Extra Fine

 The coin shows few signs of being in circulation.
 The presence of a couple of marks would prevent the coin grading gEF though its often a very close call.
-All in all a fantastic grade of coin to be in one's possesion.
+All in all, a fantastic grade of coin to be in one's possession.